Title: The Wrath and the Dawn

 Sometimes, I liked him but other times, I wanted to strangle him.
 I liked that he cares about Shahrzad but he needs to give her more credit because other than her not-having-a-plan moment and a bit of impulsiveness in the beginning, she's a smart girl, not the kind of person to be easily tricked or forced into a monster's trap.

 I hated that he treated her like a child who wasn't to be trusted with anything, regarding her own life or otherwise.
-But he was an interesting character and I have to give that to the author.
+But he was an interesting character and I have to give that

 The writing was also beautiful.
 The book is set in a very fantasy-type setting but not in any alternate world so it was very important to maintain the balance between the two things.
 That was done very well by the author.
 The way she described the places and the words she used had a magical effect on the storyline.

 The big reveal, the one I was dreading (I always dread big reveals because, what's if they're not good enough?
 They have the potential to ruin the book.) was quite good.
 It didn't really come as a shock since some of it was given in the prologue and there were hints throughout the book.
 But I don't think it was meant as a plot twist in the first place.
 It was just a secret and the reveal was about Shahrzad's reaction and her decision, which was fine.

 One thing that somewhat disappointed me was another thing that was supposed to have a reason (Khalid going to her that night).
 There was a reason given for it but I felt that it wasn't enough, or wasn't explained as well it should have been.
 I would have liked to know a bit more.

 But otherwise, the story was really good, the writing was fantastic, it was fast paced and there was never a boring moment.

 There was a love triangle but, at the same time, not really.
 It was just about someone she loved before meeting Khalid.
 It didn't bother me much.
 Hopefully, it won't bother me in the next book either because that could potentially taint the allure of that book.